initkfs/Deltotum/Readme.md

 ### The experimental repository.
 Please don't use it.

-Deltotum is an experimental 2D engine written in D from scratch.
+Deltotum is an experimental 2D-engine with GUI toolkit written in D from scratch.

-The project is in the early stages of experimentation and the api is extremely unstable.
+The main goal is to get a comfortable, powerful and flexible graphics engine for personal projects, graphic experiments and tech blogging.

-WARNING!
-This project is for personal purposes only.
-The main goal is to get a comfortable, powerful and flexible GUI-toolkit for personal projects and graphic experiments.
-After reaching these goals, development will slow down.
+As of now, the API is extremely unstable and contains a lot of draft code.